ginstrom/paladin-novel/manuscript/chapter-06.md

 "I'll move faster alone.
 Keep the fire low until I get back."

 Gond set off through the ruins, intending to circle the temple grounds and check for signs of pursuit.
 But as he walked among the ancient stones, something else called to him.
-The weight in his chest pulsed gently, like a second heartbeat.
+The warmth in his chest pulsed gently, like a second heartbeat.